-Sustainability is at the forefront of our minds and incorporating conscious decisions in wedding and honeymoon planning is on the rise.
+Many couples are thinking about a sustainable honeymoon, as sustainability is at the forefront of our minds.
+Incorporating conscious decisions in wedding and honeymoon planning is on the rise.
 We’ve written about how to make your honeymoon sustainable no matter where you’re travelling to.
 We can all make better choices.
 Want to go a step further, then get a little off the beaten track while protecting our planet in our favourite destinations for an eco-friendly sustainable honeymoon.

-Costa Ricans work hard on deforestation with over 50% of the land covered in forest with a quarter designated national park.
+Costa Ricans work hard on reversing and preventing deforestation with over 50% of the land covered in forest with a quarter designated national park.
 We love this tour from G Adventures.
-Honeymooners can expect beautiful Pacific & Caribbean beaches, smouldering volcanos and roaring rivers with an endless array of adventure activities.
+It has one of the most biodiverse ecosystems on earth.
+Costa Rica is a paradise of lush rainforests, rolling hills, pristine beaches, and active volcanoes.
+Honeymooners can expect beautiful Pacific & Caribbean beaches and roaring rivers with an endless array of adventure activities, from ziplining through the jungle canopy to swimming with dolphins or even whale watching.

-Slovenia is another wonderful destination and one of Europe’s best-kept secrets!
+Slovenia is one of Europe’s best-kept secrets!
 In 2018, it National Geographic named Slovenia as the world’s most sustainable country.
-A staggering 60% of this Eastern European country is covered in forest!
+A staggering 60% of this Eastern European country, between Italy, Austria, Hungary and Croatia, is covered in forest!

-The small but vibrant capital, Ljubljana, was voted greenest in Europe.
-Hike, bike, go glamping in the Slovene Alpine region, and visit Lake Bled- this is an outdoor paradise.
-Although Slovenia has one of the world’s shortest coastlines you can dip your feet in the Adriatic or combine with Croatia for some incredible island-hopping options.
+The small but vibrant capital, Ljubljana, was voted the greenest in Europe.
+This makes it a superb choice for a sustainable honeymoon in Europe.
+Hike, bike, kayak and go rafting and glamping in the breathtaking Slovene Alpine / Julian Alps region.
+Visit Lake Bled – this is an outdoor paradise.
+Although Slovenia has one of the world’s shortest coastlines, you can dip your feet in the Adriatic or combine with Croatia for some incredible island-hopping options.

-The Galápagos Islands are one of the most precious parts of the world and thankfully the Ecuadorean government takes its conservation seriously.
+The Galápagos Islands are one of the most precious parts of the world and we know they’re on many honeymoon adventure travel bucket list.
+This remote diverse archipelago is all about the sustainability and conservation.
+Thankfully, the Ecuadorean government takes it seriously.
 Tour operators must operate within the Galápagos National Park rules.
+Many hotels have excellent sustainability practises like solar energy and composting waste.

-Tourist dollars help conservation efforts and we recommend booking with authentic companies like Intrepid Travel and G Adventures who work closely with locals to make sure your visit has a positive impact on the community.
+Tourist dollars help conservation efforts and we recommend booking with an authentic ethical company like G Adventures or Intrepid Travel who work closely with locals to make sure your visit has a positive impact on the community.

 We adore Botswana for a safari honeymoon with a difference.
-40% of the land is protected and there is an emphasis on preventing overtourism.
+One of Africa’s most beautiful and untouched countries, 40% of the land is protected.
+There is an emphasis on and commitment to preventing overtourism.
 Botswana was one of the first countries to introduce an Ecotourism Certification System.

-Most lodges are built with natural materials, many are powered by solar energy and have dispensed with plastic bottles and filter drinking water onsite, not to mention employing local people.
+Botswana is committed to conservation and sustainability, meaning that all businesses operate regarding their surrounding environment.
+Many lodges are built with natural materials and are powered by solar energy.
+Some have dispensed with plastic bottles and filter drinking water onsite.
 Botswana is home to the world’s most dense elephant population.
+Explore the Okavango Delta and Chobe National Park for an adventure of a lifetime.
+Botswana is a real African highlight.

 Much is written about how Bhutan’s Gross Domestic Happiness.
 Based on the 4 pillars of sustainable socio-economic development, environmental conservation, promotion of culture and good governance.
-This Himalayan kingdom is also carbon negative.
+This Himalayan kingdom, between India and China, is also carbon negative.

 Have you considered a sustainable destination for your honeymoon?
 Let us know in the comments!